Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule

 \subsubsection{Equalized potential for the electrostatics problem}

 A celebrated fact---sometimes called the Fundamental Theorem of Potential Theory~\citep[Chapter 3.3]{ransford}---is that the optimal distribution $\mu$ to the electrostatics problem~\eqref{eq:extremal-pot} satisfies an \emph{equalization property}: the potential $\lambda \mapsto \phi_{\mu}(\lambda)$ is constant on $E$.
 (Note that this is equivalent to the constancy on $E$ of the objective for the stepsize problem, namely $\lambda \mapsto \E_{\beta} \log |1 - \beta^{-1}\lambda| = \phi_{\mu}(0) - \phi_{\mu}(\lambda)$.)
 This equalization property has an intuitive physical interpretation: if the potential is not constant on $E$, then particles will flow to points of $E$ with lower potential, so the current state is not at equilibrium and therefore cannot be optimal.
 This is why the optimal solution $\mu$ is often called the equilibrium distribution.
-This result is attributed to Frostman; here we state a simple version of it that suffices for our setting (namely a compact interval $E = [m,M]$, although it extends to much more general sets $E \subset \C$~\citep[Chapter 3.3]{ransford}.
+This result is attributed to Frostman; here we state a simple version of it that suffices for our setting, namely a compact interval $E = [m,M]$, although it extends to much more general sets $E \subset \C$~\citep[Chapter 3.3]{ransford}.